 Join our panel of water experts for a dynamic discussion about water and finding ways to be resilient in our changing world.

-Dr. Younos is Founder and President of the Green Water-Infrastructure Academy, a nonprofit organization in Washington, DC.
+Dr. Tamim Younos is Founder and President of the Green Water-Infrastructure Academy, a nonprofit organization in Washington, DC.
 His research and educational interests include watershed assessment, sustainable water systems, and water-energy nexus in urban environments.
-Dr. Younos has authored/co-authored more than 150 publications and has edited five books: “Advances in Watershed Science and Assessment” (Springer 2015) “Potable Water: Emerging Global Problems and Solutions (Springer 2014), “Climate Change and Water Resources” (Springer, 2013); “Total Maximum Daily Load: Approaches & Challenges” (PennWell Books 2005), “Advances in Water Monitoring Research” (Water Resources Publications 2003).
+Dr. Younos has authored/co-authored more than 150 publications and has edited six books: "Sustainable Water Management in Urban Environments" (Springer 2016), "Advances in Watershed Science and Assessment" (Springer 2015), "Potable Water: Emerging Global Problems and Solutions (Springer 2014), "Climate Change and Water Resources" (Springer, 2013), "Total Maximum Daily Load: Approaches & Challenges" (PennWell Books 2005), and "Advances in Water Monitoring Research" (Water Resources Publications 2003).
 Dr. Younos’ recognitions include: Fulbright Visiting Scientist Award; Fellow Member, American Water Resources Association; President, Universities Council on Water Resources; and Japan Society for Promotion of Science Award.

 Dr. Younos earned a PhD in urban and environmental engineering from the University of Tokyo.
 He is also a former Research Professor of Water Resources and Interim Director of Virginia Water Resources Research Center at Virginia Tech and past President of the Cabell Brand Center for Global Poverty and Resource Sustainability Studies.